Vai. Mu. Kothainayaki Ammal: In public and social service

 Kothainayaki was good in midwifery.
 She would help women irrespective of caste or creed and free of cost.
-After Gandhi was assassinated in 1948, she commemorated his memory by started an association called Mahatmaji Seva Sangam to help poor and orphaned children.
+After Gandhi's assassination in 1948, she commemorated his memory by started an association called Mahatmaji Seva Sangam to help poor and orphaned children.
 When the government gave her ten acres of land in recognition of her public service spirit and patriotism, she gave the ten acres to Sri Vinoba Bhave for his Bhoodan Movement.

 Her last days

 When her only son, Srinivasan, suddenly died in 1956, Kothainayaki was greatly upset and could not come to terms with it.
 She lost interest in life and did not care for her health properly.
 She was diagnosed with lung tuberculosis.
-Kothainayaki died on 20 February 1960.
+Kothainayaki died on 20 February 1960 at the Government Hospital of Thoracic Medicine, Madras (now Chennai).